Avaiga/taipy-doc/docs/relnotes.md

 - When using the Taipy command-line interface, if an unsupported argument is provided, the CLI will display a message indicating the invalid argument.
 If the invalid argument is possibly a typo, the CLI will suggest the closest valid argument.
-- The `Scenario.export()^` method or `taipy.export_scenario()^` method now raise the `ExportFolderAlreadyExists^` exception if the export folder already exists.
-You can explicitly set the `overwrite` parameter to True to overwrite the existing export folder.
+- The `Scenario.export()^` method or `taipy.export_scenario()^` method now raise the `ExportPathAlreadyExistss^` exception if the export path already exists.
+You can explicitly set the `overwrite` parameter to True to overwrite the existing export path.
 For more information, please refer to [Export a scenario](./manuals/core/entities/scenario-cycle-mgt.md#export-a-scenario).

 ## Significant bug fixes